 Thanks to Amanda at Gluten Free Maui for the heads up on this product!

 (Side note: Of course, eat whole “real” food whenever possible.
-However, there are instances where a protein powder can be much more convenient, and it can also be used as a sweet treat.
-To read more about the best and easiest way to eat a healthy gluten free diet, read this.)
+However, there are instances where a protein powder can be much more convenient, and it can also be used as a sweet treat.)

 They call it a “hypoallergenic protein” because of the things it does NOT contain:

 - No Dairy

 - No Gluten

 - No Shellfish

 Also, PlantFusion protein uses stevia as a sweetener.
 That is my personal sweetener of choice, so I was happy to see that.

 I purchased a trial pack which contained one of each flavor: chocolate, vanilla, and unflavored.